THartmanOfTheRedwoods/PracticeProject/README.md

 ## This is where quotes are going to start

-"Assassumption is the mother of all fuck-ups." - Steven Seagal
+"Assassumption isthe mother of all fuck-ups." - Steven Seagal "quote"